 In response to the COVID-19 pandemic, the Credit Union considered loan payment deferral requests from eligible members.
 The agreement to a payment deferral on its own does not represent a significant increase in credit risk as the loan is not considered past due, and as a result, does not automatically increase the risk of an expected credit loss.
 Facilities with payment deferrals are not considered past due.
 Loans with deferrals due to an adverse shift in economic condition increase the risk of an expected credit loss.
 In assessing credit risk, the Credit Union monitors the credit quality of impacted members using credit risk management practices.
 The loan amendments due to payment deferrals did not result in any modification gains or losses.
-As at December 31, 2020, the Credit Union had no loan payment deferrals.
+As at December 31, 2021, the Credit Union had no loan payment deferrals (2020 - During the year, some loan payment deferrals were granted, of which none remain in deferral at December 31, 2020).